 The container itself is a decent size providing a large capacity that limits the need for daily bag changes (though daily bag changes will help keep odor to a minimum).
-The hard plastic shell of the can is very durable and will hold up well over time.
+The hard plastic shell of the can is durable and will hold up well over time, even if it absorbs odors like all plastics.
 The system makes it easy to remove the bag with an inner blade to cut the liner so you can tie it off and throw it away.
 The front door swings open and provides enough room to situate and tie the liner end creating a bag for the next round of diapers.
 The overall style is sleek and unassuming, blending in with nursery decor instead of calling attention to itself.

 While we like the idea of a baking soda puck on the underside of the lid, the lavender scent can be overwhelming for some.
-While it is better than the alternative poop smell, we wish they offered an unscented puck to absorb the odors.
-The experience of lavender scented poo can sometimes be enough to make you toss your cookies.
+It is better than the alternative poop smell, but we wish they offered an unscented puck for sensitive sniffers.
+The experience of lavender-scented poo can potentially be enough to make you toss your cookies.

-The size of the container is nice, but the diaper opening is a bit small.
-While this helps eliminate extra space for odors to escape, it means pushing the diaper through with a little extra oomph, which can potentially lead to the contents being pushed out.
-Wrapping poopy diapers well will help you avoid this problem.
+The size of the container is nice, but the diaper opening is small.
+While this helps eliminate extra space for odors to escape, it means pushing the diaper through with a little extra oomph, which can potentially lead to the contents being pushed out of the diaper.
 Also, a full liner can inhibit the twisting action of the liner as the lid closes.
 This problem means you'll need to push the diaper firmly through the opening so it will reach the main compartment of the container to allow the lid to shut.
-Otherwise, the diaper can get trapped in the twisting action, which prevents the cover from closing completely.
+If you don't, the diaper can get trapped in the twisting action, which prevents the cover from completely closing.
 Frequently removing a full liner can help you avoid this problem and being able to tie off the bag means you won't be wasting bag space or materials.

 One of the downfalls of this system, like much of the competition, is the proprietary liner/bag system.
-The Munchkin has liners specially made to work with this pail, and you'll need to purchase them for the system to operate correctly.
-Requiring a proprietary liner system presents two challenges including finding the right refills and a more substantial lifetime investment.
-If you live in an area with limited shopping, you will likely have to order the refills online and plan to keep multiple backup refills on hand, so you don't run out.
+The Munchkin has liners especially for this pail, and you'll need to purchase them for the system to work.
+Requiring a proprietary liner presents two challenges including finding the right refills and a more substantial lifetime investment.
+If you live in an area with limited shopping, you will likely have to order the refills online and plan to keep multiple backup refills, so you don't run out.
 The price of the refills means you'll spend more to use the pail over time than products that work with kitchen trash bags.
-While these issues aren't deal breakers, they are something to keep in mind while making your final buying decision.
+While these issues aren't deal-breakers, they are something to keep in mind while making your final buying decision.

 — Juliet Spurrier, MD, and Lindsay Selig